openconfig/gnoi/healthz/README.md

 download the specific data in a secure, reliable way (rather than a general file scp).
 If the device can "automatically" generate these specific data the `Get` API can also be used to check for existence and to download the artifacts.
-Note that to support this use case, asdditional gNMI paths are likely required to signal existence of this type of data.
+Note that to support this use case, additional gNMI paths are likely required to signal existence of this type of data.

-#### Event lifecycle
+### Event lifecycle

 An event is created internally by the system for a linecard rebooting unexpectedly.
 The chassis process will take a core of the component.
 Snapshot